krim/light_serializer/README.md

 ```

 ### Associations
 You may include associated objects.
-Say for example, a user has projects:
+Say, for example, a user has projects:

 ```ruby
 class ProjectSerializer < LightSerializer::Serializer